Lucretiel/gridly-rs/README.md

 # gridly-rs
-A rust library for managing fixed-size discrete 2D spaces.
+A 2D grid library written for humans instead of linear algebraists.